What to Do Near Keflavik Airport in Iceland

 Some of Reykjavik’s most popular attractions include Hallgrimskirkja Church, which is not only an architectural marvel on its own, but which also offers great views from its tower; the Harpa concert hall, which is equally architecturally stunning; the Reykjavik City Museum, where you can learn all about Iceland’s past; the Perlan Museum of Icelandic Natural Wonders, if you prefer nature and animals to history; and the Old Harbour Area, for water views.
 Reykjavik is also a good spot to spend the night if you only have a handful of days in Iceland, as it positions you well to explore the rest of the Reykjanes Peninsula and it has a plenteous hotel and dining options.

 If you have time for a little road trip during your Iceland stay, though, you might drive the Golden Circle.
-Not nearly as lengthy as the Ring Road, the Golden Circle takes you around to some of Iceland’s most popular, most well-known spots, all within the span of a few hours.
-However, many travellers choose to take their time on the Golden Circle and to traverse it over the course of a few days, rather than all at once.
+Not nearly as long as the Ring Road, the Golden Circle takes you around to some of Iceland’s most popular, most well-known spots, all within the span of a few hours.
+However, many travellers choose to take their time on the Golden Circle and traverse it over the course of a few days, rather than all at once.

 But if you have more than just a few days in Iceland, what’s keeping you restricted to the Reykjanes Peninsula?
 Get out there and explore the rest of Iceland!
 A week’s trip is plenty of time to see the rest of southern Iceland or even to drive the Ring Road if you’re willing to travel at a quick pace.